department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 You can start your application right now.

-<a class="usa-button-primary va-button-primary" href="TBD">Apply for pre-need eligibility determination</a>
+<a class="usa-button-primary va-button-primary" href="/burials-and-memorials/pre-need/application/">Apply for pre-need eligibility determination</a>

 <div markdown="0"><br></div>